 - Discuss the value of obtaining post-trial feedback from the prosecutor as a way to reflect on witness performance

 - Identify sources for professional development resources for DREs

 - Explore case law that relates to DRE cases

 Target Audience: Expert Insights: Testifying in Court as a Drug Recognition Expert is intended for law enforcement officers who have previously completed the Drug Evaluation and Classification (DEC) Program or are already DREs.
 Although primarily intended for DREs, this course is also appropriate for prosecutors as a guide to working with DREs to prepare for drug-impaired driving trials.

-Cooperative Partners: This tuition-free online training was developed by the Virginia Center for Policing Innovation (VCPI) in partnership with the National Highway Traffic Safety Administration (NHTSA) and was supported by cooperative agreement 2020-CK-WXK-037 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).
+Cooperative Partners: This tuition-free online training was developed by the National Center for Policing Innovation (NCPI), formerly known as Virginia Center for Policing Innovation, in partnership with the National Highway Traffic Safety Administration (NHTSA) and was supported by cooperative agreement 2020-CK-WXK-037 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).